PhongNoCode/Bwapp/README.md

  <img width="707" height="247" alt="image" src="https://github.com/user-attachments/assets/7d37de49-1578-43bf-b796-b6abda6bc182" />

- -This error means the command is like " select....'1'union select 1, id, login, password, secret, 6, 7 from users-- -' ". it means we need to close the quote before union
+ -This error means the command is like " select....'1'union select 1, id, login, password, secret, 6, 7 from users-- -'lo ". it means we need to close the quote before union

  -To fix that, the easiest way is use '' instead of ' and delete number 1